rshad/rshad/README.md

 I'm a Senior DevOps Engineer at [Vista](https://www.vista.com/).

-- 🌱 I’m interested in ML, Cloud Computing and Functional Programming.
+- 🌱 I’m interested in Data Engineering and Machine Learning and Functional Programming
-- 🔭 I'm currently expanding my knowledge in NLP and learning Functional Programming with Haskell.
+- 🔭 I'm currently learning Functional Programming with Haskell and Scala.
 <!--
 **rshad/rshad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.